 The Trump administration announced mid-January 2018 it would allow states to impose work requirements for low-income and needy Americans receiving Medicaid.

-Kentucky, Indiana, Arkansas and New Hampshire have already had new requirements approved, though a recent ruling from a federal judge has thrown Kentucky's work requirements into question.
+Kentucky, Indiana, Arkansas and New Hampshire quickly had new requirements approved.
 Six states — Arizona, Kansas, North Carolina, Maine, Utah and Wisconsin — have proposals pending.
 Other states, including Alabama, Idaho, Mississippi and South Dakota, are considering proposals, too.

 At the same time, states previously opposed to expanding Medicaid under Obamacare have moved to widen their programs.
-The most notable among them has been Virginia, where state legislators recently voted to expand Medicaid to cover an additional 400,000 residents.
-Utah, Idaho and Nebraska are currently mulling ballot initiatives to expand their Medicaid programs as well.
+In May, Virginia state legislators voted to expand Medicaid to cover an additional 400,000 residents.
+Three other states — Idaho, Nebraska and Utah — voted to expand Medicaid to all residents making less than 133% of the poverty line during the 2018 mid-term elections.

 In other words, figuring out whether you qualify for Medicaid is even more challenging than before.
 Enter our state-by-state guide to Medicaid, which we’ll update as changes apply.
 A few notes before we begin.